-child's communicative device is The communication board in the form of a touch screen that displays various symbols.
+communicative is The child's device а communication board in the form of a touch screen that displays various symbols.
 Bliss symbols and Symbolstix are used for different children in the project.
 Acapelas's Swedish voices are used for the TTS, with different voices for the robot and for the user, that is, the child.
 Two sets of loudspeakers are used, one for the child's voice and one placed on the robot.
 The communication between computer and robot is via Bluetooth, rendering the use of an ASR superfluous.
 This means that "speech recognition" is always perfect, and that the natural language dialogue is there for the benefit of the child.